tillitis/.github/profile/README.md

 sign this file with PGP every time it changes during a transition time, until we start signing it with a Tillitis vendor key.

-You can verify that one of us has signed it with by downloading:
+You can verify that one of us has signed it by downloading:

 - [allowed_signers](../keys/allowed_signers)
 - [allowed_signers.sig](../keys/allowed_signers.sig)